 Women with HIV/AIDS have a higher risk of developing cervical intraepithelial neoplasia (CIN), a precancerous growth of cells in the cervix that is associated with human papillomavirus (HPV) infection.
 High-grade CIN can turn into invasive cervical cancer.
 Learn more about cervical cancer.

 Other types of cancer

-Other, less common types of cancer that may develop in people with HIV/AIDS are Hodgkin lymphoma, angiosarcoma (a type of cancer that begins in the lining of the blood vessels), anal cancer, liver cancer, mouth cancer, throat cancer, lung cancer, testicular cancer, colorectal cancer, and types of skin cancer including basal cell carcinoma, squamous cell carcinoma, and melanoma.
+Other, less common types of cancer that may develop in people with HIV/AIDS are Hodgkin lymphoma, a type of cancer called angiosarcoma that begins in the lining of the blood vessels, anal cancer, liver cancer, mouth cancer, throat cancer, lung cancer, testicular cancer, penile cancer, colorectal cancer, and types of skin cancer including basal cell carcinoma, squamous cell carcinoma, and melanoma.

 Looking for More of an Overview?

 If you would like additional introductory information about sarcoma, NHL, and cervical cancer, explore these related items.
 Please note these links take you to other sections on Cancer.Net:

 - ASCO Answers Fact Sheets: Read one-page fact sheets (available as PDFs) that offer an easy-to-print introduction to these types of cancer.